 Sign up for email alerts

 Comment by email or post

-You can also make comments relating to licensing applications by email:
+You can also make comments relating to licensing applications by email or post:

 Licensing Advice Project

 The Citizen’s Advice Bureau’s Licensing Advice Project can provide advice and guidance for residents of Westminster who wish to make a complaint or comment on a licensing matter.